QuantumFluxAlgo/prism-apex-tool/README.md

 Ticket Model & ORR Flow

-Tickets_utc— Canonical Schema & Exports
+Tickets — Canonical Schema & Exports

-Tickets_utcare the only way Prism-Apex communicates trade ideas.
+Tickets are the only way Prism-Apex communicates trade ideas.
 Operators copy the values into Tradovate as an OCO.
 No API orders.

 1) Canonical JSON Schema (shape, not a JSON-Schema file) {